-Section 6.6 Step-by-step: How to make a Level 2 Appeal
+Section 6.6 Step-by-step: How to make a Level 2 Appeal Step-by-step: How to make a Level 2 Appeal -- --

 If we say no to your appeal, you then choose whether to accept this decision or continue by making another appeal.
 If you decide to go on to a Level 2 Appeal, the Independent Review Organization reviews the decision we made when we said no to your first appeal.
 This organization decides whether the decision we made should be changed.